JeffersonLab/emu/README.md

 Some of the documentation is in the source code itself and must be generated and placed into its own directory.
 The java code is documented with, of course, javadoc.

-To generate all the these docs, from the top level directory type:

-    ant javadoc

-for user-level documentation, or

-    ant developdoc

-for developer-level documentation (which is one displayed on emu webpages).
-To remove it:

-    ant undoc

 ----------------------------